OctopusDeploy/blog/blog/2020-01/nginx-ingress-crds/index.md

 Until recently the solution was to define these additional settings settings via annotations or providing configuration blocks in configmaps.
 But with version 1.5 the NGINX ingress controller provides two custom resource definitions (CRDs) defining more complex networking rules than the baseline ingress resources.

-In this post we'll explore the new functionality provided by the `VirtualServer` and `VirtualServerRoute` CRDs.
+In this post we'll explore some of the new functionality provided by the `VirtualServer` and `VirtualServerRoute` CRDs.

 ## The sample cluster